metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 #### Person
 This is the most common type of Author entity, used for individual people.
 Before adding a new Author, always check if there is already an entry in the database for them (make sure to check not only the main author name but also any [pen names](#pen-names), aliases and common misspellings).
 In general, try to add as much identifying information as possible and also add a [disambiguation](../disambiguation.md).
-This is necessary if another author with the same name exists, but it is always a good idea to add disambiguations, because it makes it easier for users to choose the right author, and also easier to make sure they have right one."
+This is required if another author with the same name exists, but it is always a good idea to add disambiguations, because it makes it easier for users to make sure they are choosing the right author."
 Try to create short, concise disambiguations.
 Examples: "18th century novelist", "19th century Belgian playwright" or "Nigerian Africanfuturist writer"